Ant Middleton: Television

-Middleton was the Chief Instructor on SAS: Who Dares Wins, a reality quasi-military training television programme produced by Channel 4, which was first broadcast in 2015.
-The show propelled Middleton into celebrity limelight.
-Mutiny, an adventure/reality crossover show, screened on UK television in February 2017, with Middleton starring as boat captain alongside eight volunteering participants.
+Middleton was the Chief Instructor on SAS: Who Dares Wins, a reality high-fitness television programme simulating realistic special forces-type military training and produced by Minnow Films for Channel 4, which was first broadcast in 2015.
+The show propelled Middleton into the celebrity limelight.

+Mutiny, an adventure/reality crossover show, was screened on UK television in February 2017, with Middleton starring as boat captain alongside eight volunteer participants.
 The show was a re-enactment of the Mutiny on the Bounty and Middleton described the experience as "mentally speaking, the hardest thing I've ever done".
-In March 2021, Middleton was dropped by Channel 4 over his personal conduct.
+In March 2021, Middleton was dropped by Channel 4 over their objections to his personal conduct.

+Middleton then repeated his SAS hosting position on the Australian version of the show for the Seven Network.

+Additionally, he was the host of the reality adventure show Million Dollar Island, also for Seven.

+Middleton and his brother Dan were announced as contestants for a Celebrity Edition of The Amazing Race Australia in March 2025 for Network 10.
+However, on 18 April 2025, the Herald Sun reported that Ant & Dan were ejected following an off-camera verbal altercation with another team following filming of the first episode.
+According to the tabloid, Dan Middleton made remarks and gestures that were homophobic, offensive, intimidatory and disturbing towards social media personalities and brothers, Luke & "Sassy" Scott O'Halloran following a night out during a break in between filming episodes.
+A representative for Network 10 stated, "Following a breach of the production's code of conduct by one contestant, on a day off during production, a team from The Amazing Race Australia was disqualified and swiftly sent home."

 Publications

 In 2017, Middleton co-authored his first book, SAS: Who Dares Wins: Leadership Secrets from the Special Forces, with his fellow TV presenters and Special Forces colleagues Jason Fox, Matthew "Ollie" Ollerton and Colin Maclachlan.
 Middleton's autobiography, First Man In: Leading from the Front, was published in 2018, becoming a Number 1 Sunday Times best-seller.
-His second book, The Fear Bubble: Harness Fear and Live Without Limits, was published in 2019, and was also No.1 on The Sunday Times best-seller chart.
+His second book, The Fear Bubble: Harness Fear and Live Without Limits, was published in 2019, and was also No.1 on The Sunday Times bestseller chart.
 His third book, Zero Negativity, was published in 2020.
-Ant features in Coach Mike Chadwick's audiobook The Red On Revolution, published in 2022.
+Middleton features in Coach Mike Chadwick's audiobook The Red On Revolution, published in 2022.

-Other
+Climbing

-On 14 May 2018, Middleton summited Mount Everest with Ed Wardle, completing the climb over a five and a half week period.
-The pair nearly died when they were caught in a blizzard behind a group of ten climbers who hampered their progress during the descent.
+On 14 May 2018, Middleton reached the summit of Mount Everest with Ed Wardle, completing the ascent over a five and a half week period.
+The pair almost perished when they were caught in a blizzard behind a group of ten climbers who hampered their progress during the descent.